University of Graz Library: Jesuit university library

 The University of Graz Library owes its origin to the Counter-Reformation.
 Since 1571 the Jesuits had been pushing the re-catholization in the predominantly Protestant city of Graz according to the wishes of the Archduke Charles II of Austria.
 For that reason a Jesuit college with a school and a library were founded next to the cathedral in 1573.
 In 1585 this school was confirmed by Pope Gregory XIII as a Jesuit University, thus the library came into the status of a university library.
 It grew rapidly because many books got transferred from monasteries to Graz and because of donations and continuous purchases.
 The university was more or less a theological faculty, and the library's main focus in purchasing books was also theology – but not necessarily Catholic theology.
 Natural sciences were well represented due to the influence of the mathematician Paul Guldin, who was one of the university professors.
 When the Jesuit order was abolished in 1773 the university became a state university.

 Public university library

 In 1775 the university was officially founded again by a decree and was put under national control together with its library.
 However, most of the imperial officials who administrated the university as well as the library were former Jesuits.
 In 1781 the library was re-opened after several adjustments of its new premises and became open for the public for the first time.
-Unfortunately, the 28 volume library catalogue was untraceable, it might have been taken away or destroyed by some glowering Jesuits and has never been detected until today.
+The 28 volume library catalogue was untraceable, it might have been taken away or destroyed by some glowering Jesuits and has never been detected until today.
 The considerable increase of books from monasteries aggravated the chaos.